Leopold-D/bank-microservices-example/garage/README.md

 ## Implementation

-- Split into 2 services (API, CORE) providing shells and PoC for what could be a deployable Garage Management service
+- Split into 3 services (API, API Admin, CORE) providing shells and PoC for what could be a deployable Garage Management service
 - Shared project contains shared entities to avoid duplication
-- Only API is exposed, CORE service is available only for localhost
+- Only API and Admin API are exposed, CORE service is available only for localhost
+- Admin API handle OAuth2 authenticated calls while API handles non authenticated calls
 - MongoDB has been used as a PoC for DB management (url : mongodb://<dbuser>:<dbpassword>@ds013579.mlab.com:13579/garage)

 ## Video